 trying to move higher up the line.

-shown in the lower left corner.
-They have much more control over their
+lower left corner.
+They have much more control

 How does this affect me?: What does adequate energy mean to us?
 “Income per person” is represented by all of the goods and services we consume or have at our disposal.
 This is the wealth that fossil fuel energy has created for us.
 These are the things that give us control over our lives - they help us to live full and useful lives - they are: